 Everyone looking to become a school counselor in the state of Arkansas must complete a graduate education and become licensed by the proper authorities in order to practice counseling.
-For those looking to become school counselors, you will received your credentials from the Department of Education.
+For those looking to become an LPC, you will received your credentials from the Department of Education.
 All other counselors will acquire their licensing through the Arkansas Board of Examiners.

 Future Counselor: For Arkansas High School Student or High School Graduate